Chronic Pain Treatment & Infusions in Chattanooga, TN

 Generalized Chronic Pain can be secondary to structural issues such as pinched nerves or inflammation due to excessive physical stress.

-Ketamine Infusion Therapy can better treat chronic pain that would otherwise require large doses of narcotics or other painkillers.
+Ketamine Infusion Therapy can treat chronic pain better that would otherwise require large doses of narcotics or other painkillers.
 While these medications can help to relieve symptoms in the short term, they are not without their side effects.
-Unlike opioids, which make a patient more sensitive to pain over time, Ketamine Infusion Therapy helps reduce the pain and rolls back the hypersensitivity caused by opioid therapy.
+Unlike opioids, which make a person more sensitive to pain over time, Ketamine Infusion Therapy helps reduce the pain and rolls back the hypersensitivity caused by opioid therapy.

 The Scenic City Neurotherapy’s pain-focused ketamine infusion protocols are individually tailored to fit each patient with the goal of minimizing inflammation and optimizing the way the brain perceives pain stimulus.
 This in turn allows the patient’s nervous system and perception of their physical environment to reset, making many chronic pain conditions more manageable and often in some cases providing complete relief without the need for a daily medication.
 The goal of Scenic City Neurotherapy is always to provide meaningful improvement in each patient’s quality of life.